Leoooob/fullbrook-window-cleaning/content/pages/index.md

     subtitle: ''
     text: >+
-      Fullbrooks Window Cleaning Services was founded in 2018 to provide the personalised cleaning services you require and deserve.
+      Fullbrooks Window Cleaning Services was founded in 2018 to provide the personalised cleaning services you require.

       We cover Berkshire and the surrounding areas, offering services such as: